 - Crow’s feet: 24 total units, 6 injection sites

 - All three types of wrinkles combined: 64 units

-Unlike traditional surgical procedures, you will see the results from these cosmetic injections within a few days of treatment.
-Neither Dysport nor Botox require recovery time — you can go home right after your doctor is done with the procedure.
+Unlike traditional surgical procedures, you’ll see the results from these cosmetic injections within a few days of treatment.
+Neither Dysport nor Botox require recovery time.
+You can go home right after the procedure is finished.

 Dysport can start taking effect after a couple of days.
-Results last between three and four months.
-You will need to go back for more injections around this time to maintain treatment effects.
+Results can last up to 5 months.
+You’ll need to go back for more injections to maintain treatment effects.

-Both Dysport and Botox injections are intended for adults who have moderate to severe facial lines and are in overall good health.
-Your doctor will check out your medical history and ask you questions before committing to the procedure.
+Both Dysport and Botox injections are intended for healthy adults, 18 or over, with moderate to severe facial lines.
+Your doctor will review your medical history and ask you some questions to determine if you’re a good candidate.

 As a rule of thumb, you may not be a candidate for either procedure if you: